-'You will not destroy our faith, our sincere belief in Ukraine and God' - Zelensky to Putin
+'Even if you destroy all our churches, you will not destroy our faith & belief in God' - Zelensky

 Ukrainian President Volodymyr Zelensky vowed Thursday that Russia would "not destroy our faith, our sincere belief in Ukraine and God".